RenderKit/embree/README.md

 shared.
 Different versions of Catmull-Rom splines can be easily constructed usig the Hermite basis, by calculating a proper tangent buffer from the control points.

+For the Catmull-Rom basis the indices point to the first of 4 consecutive control points in the vertex buffer.
+This basis goes through p0 and p3, with p0-p1 and p2-p3 tangents.

 The `RTC_GEOMETRY_TYPE_FLAT_*` flat mode is a fast mode designed to render distant hair.
 In this mode the curve is rendered as a connected